 Vesting Schedule

-Matching Contributions
+I Matching Contributions

-Percentage
+Years of Service Percentage

-00/

-0%
+Less than 2 0%

-20%
+2 20%

-40%
+3 40%

-60%
+4 60%

-80%
+5 80%

-100%
+6 100%

 How is my service determined for vesting purposes?

 Year of Service.
 To earn a Year of Service, you must be credited with at least 1,000 Hours of Service during a Plan Year.
 The Plan contains specific rules for crediting Hours of Service for vesting purposes.
 The Administrator will track your service and will credit you with a Year of Service for each Plan Year in which you are credited with the required Hours of Service, in accordance with the terms of the Plan.
 If you have any questions regarding your vesting service, you should contact the Administrator.